-- (a) A bowler shall be allowed to bowl one (1) fast short-pitched ball per over. - (b) A fast short-pitched ball is defined as a ball which, after pitching, passes or would have passed above shoulder height of the batter standing upright in his/her normal guard position at the crease, but not clearly above his/her head. - (c) The umpire at the bowler's end shall advise the bowler and the batter on strike when a fast short-pitched delivery has been bowled. - (d) In addition, for the purpose of this clause, a ball that passes clearly above head height of the batter, other than a fast short-pitched ball as defined above, that prevents him/her from being able to hit it with his/her bat by means of a normal cricket stroke shall be called 'Wide ball' and will also count as an allowable ball above shoulder height for that over.
+- (a) A bowler shall be allowed to bowl one (1) fast short-pitched ball per over. - (b) A fast short-pitched ball is defined as a ball which, after pitching, passes or would have passed above shoulder height of the batter standing upright in his/her normal guard position at the crease, but not clearly above his/her head. - (c) The umpire at the bowler's end shall advise the bowler and the batter on strike when a fast short-pitched delivery has been bowled. - (d) In addition, for the purpose of this clause, a ball that passes clearly above head height of the batter, other than a fast short-pitched ball as defined above, that prevents him/her from being able to hit it with his/her bat by means of a normal cricket stroke shall be called 'Wide ball' and will also count as an allowable ball above shoulder height for that over. - (e) In the event of a bowler bowling more than one (1) fast short-pitched deliveries in an over as defined above, the umpire at the bowler's end shall call and signal 'No ball' on each occasion.
+A distinguishing signal shall be used to signify a No ball from a fast short-pitched delivery: the umpire shall call and signal 'No ball' and then tap the head with the other hand.
+In addition, when the ball is dead, the umpire shall caution the bowler, inform the captain of the fielding side, the batters at the wicket and the other umpire of what has occurred.
+This caution shall apply throughout the innings. - (f) If there is a second instance of the bowler being no balled for bowling more than one (1) fast shortpitched delivery in an over, the umpire shall repeat the procedure above and advise the bowler that this is his/her final warning. - (g) Should there be any further instance by the same bowler in that innings, the umpire shall call and signal No ball" and when the ball is dead, direct the captain to take the bowler off forthwith.
+If necessary, the over shall be completed by another bowler, who shall neither have bowled the previous over or part thereof nor be allowed to bowl the next over or part thereof. - (h) This regulation is not a substitute for any other Laws of Cricket or Bylaws re Dangerous and Unfair Bowling that umpires may apply at any time.

-- (e) In the event of a bowler bowling more than one (1) fast short-pitched delivery in an over as defined above, the umpire at the bowler's end shall call and signal 'No ball' on each occasion.
-A distinguishing signal shall be used to signify a No ball from a fast short-pitched delivery: the umpire shall call and signal a 'No ball' and then tap the head with the other hand. - (f) If there is a second instance of the bowler being No Balled for bowling more than one (1) fast short, pitched delivery, the umpire shall repeat the procedure above and advise the bowler that this is his/her final warning. - (g) Should there be any further instance by the same bowler in that innings, the umpire shall call and signal 'No ball' and when the ball is dead, direct the captain to take the bowler off forthwith.
-If necessary, the over shall be completed by another bowler, who shall neither have bowled the previous over or part thereof nor be allowed to bowl the next over or part thereof. - (h) This regulation is not a substitute for any other Laws of Cricket or Bylaws re Dangerous and Unfair Bowling that umpires may apply at any time. - (i) For all bowlers the caution, final warning and taking-off of the bowler (under either the short pitched or full-pitched restriction (applicable to both fast/medium and slow bowlers)) shall be applied only when the bowler's end umpire considers the delivery was dangerous to the batter.
+(i) For all bowlers the caution, final warning and taking-off of the bowler (under either the short pitched or full-pitched restriction (applicable to both fast/medium and slow bowlers)) shall be applied only when the bowler's end umpire considers the delivery was dangerous to the batter.